fluffy-bunny/viperEx/README.md

   Name string
   Nest *Nest
 }

+type SettingsWithNestedMap struct {
+  Name      string
+  NestedMap *NestedMap
+}

 ```

 I would like to surgically update a value deep in the tree.
-I want it to dig down and enter into the right array object and keep going.
+I want it to dig down and enter into the right array or map object and keep going.

+## Arrays

 Here I would like to change value of ```Value```, which is in the 2nd object in the ```SomeValues``` array, which is in an ```Egg``` object which is in the 2nd object in the ```Eggs``` array, which is inside or the ```nest``` object.
 Phewww!